 Overfilling coolant can have negative impacts.

 The coolant reservoir (or overflow tank) allows expansion space for the engine coolant as it heats up.
 If the fluid is full to the top, there is no room for expansion, and hot liquid can spill out.
 Animals and children may ingest the sweet-tasting, yet poisonous, chemical.
-In extreme cases, excess coolant can spray out.
+In extreme cases, excess coolant can leak out.
 This can affect your car’s electrical components.
 Getting motor oil in your coolant system, is not a typical result of overfilling.